 A shop attendant dutifully inspects a holding tank of brightly-hued butterfly, angel and surgeonfish.
 Despite the hopeful efforts of many hobbyists, as many as 98 out of every 100 wild-caught marine fish will die within a year.
-WWF and its allies are working to minimize alarming mortality rates for marine fish and invertebrates through the Better Choices campaign.
-(Gregg Yan / WWF)
+(Gregg Yan)

 Though Finding Nemo introduced millions of viewers to the beauty of saltwater fish, Nemo and most of his friends may literally end up down the drain.

 Filipino researchers estimate that as many as 98 out of 100 wild-caught saltwater fish die within one year.

 Due to the volatility of current capture, transport and shipping practices, about 80% of all marine fish die even before they are sold.
 Even more shocking is the fact that as much as 90% of those that are sold die within the first year.
 Only the hardiest – clownfish, damselfish, wrasses, gobies and blennies – or those lucky enough to be bought by elite hobbyists, survive.